Scroll to content

 Ways you can help at home

-Please read as much as possible with your children, allow them to read for pleasure and encourage them to use subtitles when using screen.
+Please read as much as possible with your children, allow them to read for pleasure and encourage them to use subtitles when using the screen.
 There have been many studies compiled that identify the benefits of subtitles supporting reading, spelling and punctuation use.

 Key Links to useful websites